Search Engine Information

 The term Search Engine is often loosely applied to describe both artificial (spider- or crawler-based) Search Engines and Internet Directories that are created with human intervention.
 Directories are not true ‘search engines,’ but they accomplish the same thing.
 However, the user really doesn't care how they achieve the results as long as the results are the desired ones sought.
 Both Search Engines and Directories set out to accomplish the same goal, albeit work differently.

-Here are Some Basic Search Engine Info...
+Here is Some Basic Search Engine Info...

 True Search Engines, such as Google, Yahoo, MSN, Bing, Ask, AOL, and HotBot (among others) use spidering or crawling technology to automatically create their listings and ranking of your website.
 They crawl or spider the web, looking for keywords that users enter into their search.